 Contingent Commitment

 Developments selected for funding that involve pending Applications submitted to other public and private entities for other types of financing, will receive contingent OHTF commitments only.
 Contingent commitments will be withdrawn if Applicants do not subsequently receive an award from other funding sources, such as Affordable Housing Tax Credits, HOME, Federal Home Loan Bank, private debt capital providers, and foundations.
-Contingent commitments will only be made for OHTF funds available at the time of the award and will generally be for a period not to exceed six months.
+Contingent commitments will only be made for OHTF funds available at the time of the award and will generally be for a period not to exceed 180 days.

 OHFA reserves the right to adjust contingent commitment amounts based on the actual award from other financial participants, public and private.